 The only projectiles ever launched by humans at this speed are probably atomic particles in particle accelerators, which can get really close to the speed of light.

 As to transporting humans at this speed, the tremendous energies involved make it quite impractical.
-Just accelerating a (rather light) human of 50 kg (110 lbs) to 0.3333 of the speed of light c would require 65 megatons of TNT, which is more than the energy liberated by the largest hydrogen bomb ever exploded (50 megatons of TNT).
+Just accelerating a human of 50 kg (110 lbs) to 0.33 of the speed of light c would require 65 megatons of TNT, which is more than the energy liberated by the largest hydrogen bomb ever exploded (50 megatons of TNT).
 Even at 50% efficiency it would take two Tsar Bombas, and this is without taking into account any vehicles or life support.
-Keep in mind that vehicles made to travel much slower such as cars weigh more than a metric ton, and that the Apollo 11 lunar module (which only had to keep its crew alive for a few days) weighed more than 15 tons.
+Keep in mind that vehicles made to travel much slower such as cars weigh more than a metric ton, and that the Apollo 11 lunar module (which only had to keep its crew of three alive for a few days) weighed more than 15 tons.
 Accelerating just this module to this speed would require 19 gigatons of TNT, which is almost 20% of the energy output of the whole planet in 2001.
 On the upside, it would take only 13 years to reach Alpha Centauri, and due to relativistic effects its brave occupants would only have to wait for 12.5 years.
 How they would stop once they got there is another story.

 At this point we have now officially surpassed the fastest speed possible.
 But not everything is lost!
 Tachyons are theoretical particles that might move faster than light; actually they should travel faster than light, so they would appear to travel backwards in time.
 It is not clear how Physics would work, or if they might ever interact with ordinary matter (called brachyons in this formulation).

 Of course there have been many fictional depictions of hyperspace, or faster-than-light travel.
-The most famous hyperdrive is probably shown in Star Wars.
+A popular example of hyperdrive is depicted in Star Wars.
 For now there are no realistic ways of achieving these speeds so we will stop here.

 Thanks for coming with me along this tour of increasing speeds, I hope you found it half as interesting as I did.